WordPiece Tokenization: BERT's Subword Algorithm Explained

 Step 2: Calculate Merge Scores

-For each adjacent pair, we calculate:
+For each adjacent pair, we calculate the WordPiece score.
+Recall the formula:

 score(a,b)=count(ab)count(a)×count(b)\text{score}(a, b) = \frac{\text{count}(ab)}{\text{count}(a) \times \text{count}(b)}